 I am a member of CFA's Siamese, Colorpoint Shorthair and Oriental Breed Councils.
 The CFA Breed Councils were created to serve as advisory bodies on breed standards to the CFA Executive Board.
-I've been a Breed Council member since 2001.
-In 2016 I was elected by the Colorpoint Breed Council Members to represent them as their Breed Council Secretary.
+I've been a Breed Council member since 2001and I served as Colorpoint Breed Council Secretary from 2016-2022.

-I am the webmaster of Cat Shows US!! a web site I created to promote The Cat Fancy and cat shows.
+I am the webmaster of Cat Shows US!! a web site I created to promote The Cat Fancy and cat shows in Florida.

 Clubs are also a great way to participate in the Fancy.
 I belong to four breed specific cat clubs; I am the President of Siamese Alliance of America, and on the Board of Directors of National Siamese Cat Club, United Colorpoint Shorthair Fanciers and Lilac Point Fanciers and I'm the President and Secretary of That's My Point Cat Fanciers here in FL.

 I am a licensed CFA Ring Clerk.
 A Ring Clerk manages the operation of the ring under the Judge's direction.
 It's the clerk's responsibility to get the cats benched in the ring, mark the catalog, supervise the stewards, record the finals and make sure everything runs smoothly.